Erik-EFL/Erik-EFL/README.md

 </br>

 <section>
-<p>My name is Erik, I'm 29 years old, and I'm a Mid level Full Stack Developer. <br/>
-I live in Guarulhos/SP. <br/>
-One of my passions is coding and continuously learning more whenever I can. <br/>
-Other passions of mine include working out at the gym, my cats, listening to music, and watching animations. <br/>
-I aim to practice more with personal projects to enhance my skills and become an expert in the technologies I've learned along my journey. </p>
+<p>Hey!
+I’m Erik, a Full Stack Web Developer living in Guarulhos, SP.<br/>
+Right now, I work as a freelance dev, always coding and thinking about how to level up my skills. <br/>
+I’m super passionate about programming — but also into working out, chilling with my cats, fish, and dog, <br/> vibing to music, watching anime and shows, and using my creativity to come up with cool ideas.<br/>
+I’m always learning and trying new things to grow, with one clear goal: become the best developer I can be, and help change people’s lives through technology. </p>

-- 🔭 I'm currently working as a freelance front-end developer at [FTD Educação](https://ftd.com.br/)
+- 🔭 I'm currently working as a freelance front-end developer at [FTD Educação](https://ftd.com.br/

-- 🌱 I'm studying: Kotlin

 - ⚡ Fun fact: I studied quantum mechanics (superficially) to write about a character in a story.
 <br/>